RyanCavanaugh/dts-writing/structure.md

 However, libraries that are small and require the DOM (or have *no* dependencies) may still be global.

 *TODO: Add some examples anyway*

+### Template

+The template file `global.d.ts` defines an example library `myLib`.
+Be sure to read the "Preventing Name Conflicts" footnote.

 ## *module*